AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

   return data.balance;
 };
 ```

-- Find the comment `// Function to fetch balance information for an array of NFTs`.

-- Replace the existing **`fetchNftBalances`** function with this code snippet:

 #### Here's what the function does:

 1. **Retrieves NFT Balance:** The function `getBalanceOfNft` fetches the balance of a specific NFT for a given owner.